huggingface/diffusers/docs/source/en/tutorials/write_own_pipeline.md

 Stable Diffusion is a text-to-image *latent diffusion* model.
 It is called a latent diffusion model because it works with a lower-dimensional representation of the image instead of the actual pixel space, which makes it more memory efficient.
 The encoder compresses the image into a smaller representation, and a decoder to convert the compressed representation back into an image.
 For text-to-image models, you'll need a tokenizer and an encoder to generate text embeddings.
 From the previous example, you already know you need a UNet model and a scheduler.

-As you can see, this is already more complex than the DDPM pipeline which only contains a UNet model.
+As you can see, this is already more complex than the DDPM pipeline which only contains a U-Net model.
 The Stable Diffusion model has three separate pretrained models.

 <Tip>

-💡 Read the [How does Stable Diffusion work?](https://huggingface.co/blog/stable_diffusion#how-does-stable-diffusion-work) blog for more details about how the VAE, UNet, and text encoder models work.
+💡 Read the [How does Stable Diffusion work?](https://huggingface.co/blog/stable_diffusion#how-does-stable-diffusion-work) blog for more details about how the VAE, U-Net, and text encoder models work.

 </Tip>